fjdu/myRadex/README.md

 **What's new**

 - 2024-11-18: `Cython`, instead of `f2py`, is used to generate the python wrapper.
 For this to work you will need to have a recent version of `Cython`, which is likely already installed if you use `anaconda`.
-In case not please follow the [Installing Cython](https://cython.readthedocs.io/en/stable/src/quickstart/install.html).
+In case not please follow [Installing Cython](https://cython.readthedocs.io/en/stable/src/quickstart/install.html).
 Examples include a [jupyter notebook](2024-11-18-myradex-with-cython-example.ipynb) and two python scripts [example-1.py](example-1.py) and [example-2.py](example-2.py).
 The `f2py` version may still work, but sometimes it is hard to compile successfully for some unknown reasons.

 - 2023-03-30: Now the `collisioPartnerCrit` parameter can be used to specify which collision partner (1-based) will have critical densities saved in the output.